fmtlib/fmt/README.md

 ## FastFormat

-This is an interesting library that is fast, safe, and has positional arguments.
+This is an interesting library that is fast, safe and has positional arguments.
 However, it has significant limitations, citing its author:

 > Three features that have no hope of being accommodated within the